-Enantioselective synthesis of atropisomeric indoles via iron catalysed oxidative cross-coupling 1
+1 Enantioselective synthesis of atropisomeric indoles via iron catalysed oxidative cross-coupling

-- Richard R. Surgenor1, Xiangqian Liu1, William Myers2 & Martin D. Smith1 2 - 1Chemistry Research Laboratory, University of Oxford, 12 Mansfield Road, Oxford, OX1 3TA, UK.
-3 - 2Inorganic Chemistry Laboratory, University of Oxford, South Parks Road, Oxford, OX1 3QR, UK. - 5 E-mail: martin.smith@chem.ox.ac.uk; homepage: http://msmith.chem.ox.ac.uk/ direct oxidative methods for their enantioselective synthesis are elusive.
-Here we disclose that an iron catalyst in the presence of a chiral PyBOX ligand and an oxidant enables direct coupling between naphthols and indoles to yield 9
+2 Richard R. Surgenor1, Xiangqian Liu1, William Myers2 & Martin D. Smith^{1}

+3 1Chemistry Research Laboratory, University of Oxford, 12 Mansfield Road, Oxford, OX1 3TA, UK.

+4 2Inorganic Chemistry Laboratory, University of Oxford, South Parks Road, Oxford, OX1 3QR, UK.

+5 E-mail: martin.smith@chem.ox.ac.uk; homepage: http://msmith.chem.ox.ac.uk/

-Abstract 6
+6 Abstract

-7 Heterobiaryl compounds that exhibit axial chirality are of increasing value and interest across several fields, but 8 chemoselectivity and exclusively yields cross-coupled products without competing homocoupling.
-Mechanistic investigations enable us to postulate that the reaction proceeds through selective formation of an indole radical which is trapped by a chiral iron naphthoate in a radical-anion type coupling process.
-We envision that this simple, cheap, and sustainable catalytic manifold will facilitate access to a range of heterobiaryl compounds and enable their applications across the fields of materials science, medicinal chemistry, and catalysis.
-15
+7 Heterobiaryl compounds that exhibit axial chirality are of increasing value and interest across several fields, but direct oxidative methods for their enantioselective synthesis are elusive.
+Here we disclose that an iron catalyst in the 8 presence of a chiral PyBOX ligand and an oxidant enables direct coupling between naphthols and indoles to yield 9 10 atropisomeric heterobiaryl compounds with high levels of enantioselectivity.
+The reaction exhibits remarkable 11 chemoselectivity and exclusively yields cross-coupled products without competing homocoupling.
+Mechanistic investigations enable us to postulate that an indole radical is generated in the reaction but that this is likely an off-12 cycle event, and that the reaction proceeds through formation of a chiral Fe-bound naphthoxy radical which is trapped 13 by a nucleophilic indole.
+We envision that this simple, cheap, and sustainable catalytic manifold will facilitate access 14 to a range of heterobiaryl compounds and enable their applications across the fields of materials science, medicinal 15 chemistry, and catalysis.
+16